valeriupredoi/ESMValCore/doc/recipe/preprocessor.rst

 ``annual_statistics``
 ---------------------

 This function produces statistics for each year.
+If the parameter ``from_origin`` is set to ``False``, performs the aggregation considering a year spans from January to December.
+Otherwise, the aggregation is performed considering a year spans 12 months from the first time point in the cube.

 Parameters:
     * operator: operation to apply.
 Accepted values are 'mean', 'median', 'std_dev', 'min', 'max', 'sum' and 'rms'.
 Default is 'mean'
+    * from_origin: Accepted values are 'True'/'False'.
+Default is 'False'.

 See also :func:`esmvalcore.preprocessor.annual_statistics`.